nais/babylon/README.md

 see `kuttl`'s [documentation](https://kuttl.dev/docs/).
 All tests will have a running instance of babylon in the background, as specified in [`tests/before/babylon.yaml`](tests/before/babylon.yaml).

+Tests work by specifying a cluster configuration, and then performing assertions on that configuration.
+For example asserting that babylon has deleted some kind of resource.

 ### Setup kuttl

 ```sh